rafaelritacarvalho/rafaelritacarvalho/README.md

 - 👋 Hi, I’m @rafaelritacarvalho
-- 👀 I’m interested in  recrutar pessoas em TI
+- 👀 I’m interested in  recrutar pessoas de TI.
 - 🌱 I’m currently learning novos metodos para Buscar candidatos.
 - 💞️ I’m looking to collaborate on proporcionar vagas incriveis Para TI
-- 📫 How to reach me  https://www.linkedin.com/feed/ ou pelo whatsapp (92)98134-0709
+- 📫 How to reach me  https://www.linkedin.com/feed/

 <!---
 rafaelritacarvalho/rafaelritacarvalho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.